-Student Name:

-Date:

-(Must be filed within 30 days from date of termination.)

-Phone Number:

-E-mail Address:

-Why are you appealing the decision: (check one)?

-- [ ] The decision was a mistake. - Γ ] The decision was based on inaccurate or incomplete information, and I can provide the correct information. - [ ] The decision was correct, but I would like a second chance and can explain why.

-Required for appeal form to be considered:

-- [ ] Attach a copy of written decision you are appealing (e.g. termination letter). - ] Describe the problem/situation that led to this decision.
-(All petitions). Γ - [ ] Describe why you think the committee should grant your request.
+Student Name: Date:(Must be filed within 30 days from date of termination.)
+Phone Number: E-mail Address: Why are you appealing the decision: (check one)? [] The decision was a mistake. [] The decision was based on inaccurate or incomplete information, and I can provide the correct information. [] The decision was correct, but I would like a second chance and can explain why.
+Required for appeal form to be considered: [] Attach a copy of written decision you are appealing (e.g. termination letter). [] Describe the problem/situation that led to this decision.
+(All petitions). [] Describe why you think the committee should grant your request.
 (All petitions).
 I certify that all information provided in this petition and the supporting documentation are true and accurate.
+(Any false statements provided in writing (or documentation are true and accurate.
 (Any false statements provided in writing (or at the hearing) could result in the denial of petition and disciplinary action.)

+Signature of Petitioner